goulvenclech/AstroLingo/docs/src/content/docs/1-getting-started/4-run-project.md

 ---
 slug: "getting-started/run-project"
 title: "Run the project"
+abstract: "Run your Astrolingo project in development and production mode."
 ---

 This are the main commands to run your Astropi project, you can run them in your terminal at the root of your project.